TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/buffer.rst

 ================

-Buffer structures (or simply "buffers") are useful as a way to expose the binary data from another object to the Python programmer.
+Buffer structures (or simply "buffers") are useful as a way to expose the binary data kutoka another object to the Python programmer.
 They can also be used as a zero-copy slicing mechanism.
 Using their ability to reference a block of memory, it is possible to expose any data to the Python programmer quite easily.
 The memory could be a large, constant array in a C extension,